comicsfct/OncoHIT/README.md

 To obtain copy number estimates we use cnvkit (Talevich et al., 2016).
 Namely, we use the cnvkit batch command using alignments from tumor samples (obtained from the variant calling procedure) against a pool of alignments of the normal samples.

+We also include scripts to calculate other measures of heterogeneity.
+This includes very simple measures of tumor mutation burden using SNVs or CNVs.